naemon/naemon.github.io/_posts/2015-03-30-release-day.md

 Today we released our first bug fix release after the 1.0 in February.

 There is one bug fixed which made the debian packages from the 1.0 look like 0.9 packages.
-The other bugs are releated to the `shadownaemon` tool.
+The other bugs are related to the `shadownaemon` tool.

 So the main reason for this release is the new 1.88 release from [Thruk](http://thruk.org) which comes with [lots of handy features and bugfixes](http://thruk.org/changelog.html).